 This Resource Guide on Shale Gas Extraction and Public Health is an Addendum to the original Marcellus Shale Study Guides developed in 2009-2010 by the League of Women Voters of Indiana County.
 The Shale Gas Extraction and Public Health Resource Guide was developed and researched over months in 2012-2013, written and edited in 2013 by Indiana County League member Vera Bonnet, who served as Lead Writer and Editor.
 Members of the Shale and Public Health Committee of the League of Women Voters of Pennsylvania, and additional members of the Indiana County League, contributed to the research and study, development, writing and review of the guide.
+We have updated the Resource Guide in 2014 to include new research and reflect the evolving knowledge base.

-These committee members include:
+Committee members include:

-Vera Bonnet, League of Women Voters of Indiana County Suzanne Fox, League of Women Voters of Greater Pittsburgh Barbara Harley M.D., League of Women Voters of Greater Pittsburgh Heather Harr, League of Women Voters of Greater Pittsburgh Sherene Hess, President of League of Women Voters of Indiana County Cecilia Larson, League of Women Voters of Greater Pittsburgh Deborah Larson, League of Women Voters of Greater Pittsburgh Shirley McIlvried RN MPH, League of Women Voters of Greater Pittsburgh Clarice Reber CCCA/SLP, League of Women Voters of Indiana County Donna Riggle, League of Women Voters of Washington County Cindy Rogers, League of Women Voters of Indiana County Mary Beth Sweeney, League of Women Voters of Greater Pittsburgh and Indiana County Betty Tatham, League of Women Voters of Bucks County & Vice President, LWVPA Dreama Van Cise-Watta RN, League of Women Voters of Indiana County Heather Wechter, League of Women Voters of Greater Pittsburgh Dr. Roberta Winters, League of Women Voters of Radnor Township
+Vera Bonnet, League of Women Voters of Indiana County Suzanne Fox, League of Women Voters of Greater Pittsburgh Barbara Harley M.D., League of Women Voters of Greater Pittsburgh Heather Harr, League of Women Voters of Greater Pittsburgh Sherene Hess, President of League of Women Voters of Indiana County Cecilia Larson, League of Women Voters of Greater Pittsburgh Deborah Larson, League of Women Voters of Greater Pittsburgh Shirley McIlvried RN MPH, League of Women Voters of Greater Pittsburgh Clarice Reber, League of Women Voters of Indiana County Donna Riggle, League of Women Voters of Washington County Cindy Rogers, League of Women Voters of Indiana County Mary Beth Sweeney, League of Women Voters of Greater Pittsburgh and Indiana County Betty Tatham, League of Women Voters of Bucks County & Vice President, LWVPA Dreama Van Cise-Watta RN, League of Women Voters of Indiana County Heather Wechter, League of Women Voters of Greater Pittsburgh Dr. Roberta Winters, League of Women Voters of Radnor Township